The Darling River Run from Walgett to Wentworth is a spectacular journey stretching nearly 950 kilometres following alongside the mighty Darling.

 East Route: Kamilario Highway (Sealed) 133km

 The Brewarrina to Bourke section of the touring route is an easy drive along the Kamilaroi Highway but without much access to the river.
 There is an alternate route via the Culgoa River which follows the river’s path down to where it meets the Darling River.
-With so much on offer in Bourke, allow at least 2 nights, and there is the option of staying out at Mt Oxley, about 40km east of town at Food & Huts by Mt Oxley or in Bourke itself.
+With so much on offer in Bourke, allow at least 2 nights, and there is the option of staying out at Mt Oxley, about 40km east of town at Mount Oxley Rossmore Station or in Bourke itself.

 East Route: Kamilaroi Highway (Sealed) 97km